Name

 Wartime Service

-Killed in action.
-Probably the victim of shelling or sniping while moving into the front line.
-The battalion war diary states “Battalion left VLAMERTINGHE at 6 pm for trenches near ZONNEBEKE via YPRES.”
+Arthur was presumed killed in action on 10 Apr 1915, probably the victim of shelling while moving into the front line.
+The battalion war diary states “Battalion left VLAMERTINGHE at 6 pm for trenches near ZONNEBEKE via YPRES.”.
+His remains were not recovered and he is remembered on the Menin Gate Memorial, Ypres.

 Additional Information